richousrick/Scripts/README.md

 - Java
   +  Hide - Hides a given file on dos and unix based systems
   +  UnHide - Does the opposite to above

+- Bash
+  + compilejava - takes a given *.java and compiles it to a runnable *.jar